 Pros

-In-house service facility available for vehicle maintenance
+Company operates own in-house service station for vehicle maintenance

 Cons